gaoyike/liftedcontent-autocomplete/README.md

 This is an autocomplete widget which can be used in Lift webapps.
 It uses HTML5 functionality so it is only working on some browsers (Firefox and Opera at the moment).
 To try it out follow the steps below.
+Feel free to report issues or feature requests.

 # Check out the code